morrowind-modding/morrowind-modding.github.io/content/Guides/Patches/Tutorial - Create an ESP Replacer Patch.md

-*This page contains three tutorials of varying difficulty on how to create an ESP Replacer Patch:*
+*This page contains three tutorials of varying difficulty on how to create an ESP Replacer Patch:*'

+See [[Creating a Patch for an ESP]] for more information on what patches are and how they work.

 # Tutorial 1:
 ![[Patches_ESP-Replacer_1_Preview.png]]